 Have prepared content

-Responses are quickest when they’re already pretty much already put together.
+Responses are quickest when you’ve already pretty much put them together.
 We recommend keeping the most common and most important statements at the ready so they can be modified as necessary for the particular circumstance and then dispatched when a need arises.
-Methodologies can include a shared document, tagging effective responses to reference for future use (which you can do in our unified social inbox), or keeping a repository of drafts at the ready (which we also support in our software).
+Methodologies can include a shared document, tagging effective responses to reference for future use (which you can do in our unified social inbox), or keeping a repository of drafts at the ready (which we also support in our software)

 Address points of substance

 Whatever’s incoming results from some consideration and effort by the person providing it.
 Whether it’s praising or criticizing you, and whether you feel the contents are merited or off-base, you really do at least owe some consideration and effort in your response.
 Avoid mere platitudes and think about what’s been put forward.
 Consider the motivations and reply in kind.
-While you’ll of course want to steer conversation towards your priorities and objectives, the best way to do that is with respect for what has been posited to you and why.
+While you’ll, of course, want to steer the conversation toward your priorities and objectives, the best way to do that is with respect for what has been posited to you and why.